alexeisavca/elmy/readme.md

 let A = {adopt{ b: B}}
 ```

-When the module C sends an action ["foo", "bar"], it's send to the module A, but it's modified so that you can track its
+When the module C sends an action ["foo", "bar"], it's sent to the module A, but it's modified so that you can track its
 travel path.
 So module A will receive ['b', 'c', 'foo', 'bar'].
 If module A is not interested in this action, or it allows
 it to travel deeper down the hierarchy, next, module B will receive an action ['c', 'foo', 'bar'].
 And if module B is not
 interested or it decides to invoke C's update, C will receive just ['foo', 'bar'], exactly what it sent.